Fire Pit Buyer’s Guide: Types, Sizes, & Materials Of Outdoor Fire Bowls, Tables, & Pits

 If you want a patio or deck fire pit, it creates a more central space for socializing.

-Larger fire pits work better when they’re near your home because they won’t dominate or overshadow the backyard like it could if it were in open space further away.
+Larger fire pits work better when they’re near your home because they won’t dominate or overshadow the backyard like they could if it were in an open space further away.

 Ensure that the ventilation requirements and curling clearance meet the guidelines enforced by the manufacturer.